DEV Community

 • My post explains the list with slicing and copy.

-• My post explains the useful functions for a list (1).
+• My post explains list functions (1).

-• My post explains the useful functions for a list (2).
+• My post explains list functions (2).

 • My post explains the shallow copy and deep copy of a list.